Ready to use legal template

 Dispute resolution: A brokerage agreement typically includes provisions for resolving disputes or disagreements that may arise during the course of the relationship.
 It may include arbitration or mediation clauses, specifying the procedures to be followed in case of a dispute.
 Without an agreement, the process of resolving disputes may become more challenging and time-consuming.

-Ask our real estate experts to draw up your own tailor-made contract
+Ask a qualified lawyer to draw up your own tailor-made contract

 CONTACT US